stelabouras/BeamTab/README.md

 ## Todo

 * Add keyboard shortcuts for selecting a device to beam the tab to (up / down / enter)
+* Show offline status in selector overlay if remote device is offline